Google Code for Remarketing Tag - Bloom

 - Copies of your Application documents

-- Your 2018 Income Tax Notice of Assessment or Avis de cotisation (federal, provincial, or both).
-If you do not have this document for 2018, you will have to provide an explanation in writing.
+- Your 2018 Income Tax Notice of Assessment (or 2017) or Avis de cotisation (federal, provincial, or both).
+If you have not filed in 2017 or 2018, you will have to provide an explanation in writing.

 NOTE: Your tax documents will be reviewed during your visit and returned to you.
 They will not be copied or kept.
 If you do not have your tax documents, you will need to provide a written explanation.